Scott's TV Setup

 Today, 10 years after I cut the cord, I'm still paying monthly fees, perhaps more than I was before.
 But I have control!
 It's the first sentence on this web page, I have taken control.
 I just can't stand being jerked around by any company, much less cable companies.
 No more.
 So this is what I currently have:

-* recurring fee
+* monthly/yearly fee

-I have dozens of free digital TV channels that will never go away, not in my lifetime anyway.
+I have dozens of free digital OTA channels that will never go away, not in my lifetime anyway.
 And in actuality, the number of stations has more than doubled since I made this switch.
 Plus, and this is important, the channels are those that interest me, channels that I actually watch.
 It's only getting better.

 Scott